|

 or replaced.

-The 21st Century has brought
+The dawn of the 21st Century brought

 Wall of Fame Archway and